Applications for WFISC 2024 are now open and will close on Friday 24 November 2023.

 Video Submission Guidelines:

--Please choose a room/venue for the video recording that doesn't have a lot of reverb for better clarity of sound.
+-Please choose a room/venue for the video recording that gives a good clarity of sound.

 -We strongly recommend you carry out sound tests before commencing the recording to ensure best placing of microphones and that there is no distortion on the sound.